 |

-among radio stations, WDRC has had only two owners during
+radio stations, WDRC has had only four owners during its

 that WDRC was founded in 1922 by Franklin Malcolm Doolittle